crispinamuriel/Kargo_Summer_Intern/README.md

-## Dear Hiring Manager
+## Notes to Hiring Manager

-Here is my submission for the role  of Intern at Kargo.
+This is my submission for the role  of Intern at Kargo.
 My solution is written in JavaScript and can be found here:

 https://github.com/crispinamuriel/kg_crispinamuriel_2019